finec-mgimo/finec-mgimo.github.io/content/en/_index.md

 ### Welcome from Finec MGIMO Dean

-At Finec MGIMO we teach economics, management and business IT at undergraduate and masters levels.
+At Finec MGIMO we teach economics, management and business information technology at undergraduate and masters levels.

 <a href="https://mgimo.ru/people/pogrebnyak/" class="float-left mr-3 pt-2">